 While working, I wore a uniform of white coveralls with the word "WEAVER" embroidered in red to spark conversation with passerbys.
 The weave structure of the coveralls fabric was the basis for the weave structure on the fence, a 4/1 warp-faced twill made from undyed cotton cord.

 It sounds clear now, but when I started, I was just trying to take the next step, to learn from the materials, weather, and people who came by.
-The piece was always up, outside, in public.
+The piece was always up, outside, in public, visible 24 hours a day, in all weather, from September until October.
 I worked on the cusp of public and private space, social space and art gallery space at GRIDSPACE, an architecturally and sculpturally specific curatorial outlet, engages the rapidly changing neighborhood of northern Crown Heights, Brooklyn.
 The non-traditional storefront gallery is located at 112 Rogers Avenue, at Sterling.